Azure/logicapps-labs/samples/ai-loan-agent-sample/README.md

 **What to Observe:**
 1. **Special Vehicle Detection:** Agent calls "Get special vehicles" tool to check if Ferrari is in luxury vehicle database
-2. **Human Review Tool:** Agent calls "Wait for Human Review" tool (currently mock implementation)
+2. **Human Review Tool:** Agent calls "Wait for Human Review" tool (currently built-in approval logic)
 3. **Complete Verification:** Agent performs full verification (policy, bank history, risk profile) before escalation
 4. **Policy Override:** Even with excellent credit/income, luxury vehicle policy requires human approval

 This shows how the agent handles mandatory escalation scenarios.
 In production, this would integrate with Microsoft Teams Adaptive Cards for real human approval.
-See [Extending the Sample](#extending-the-sample) to implement real Teams integration.
+See [Extending the Sample](#extending-the-sample) to implement Teams integration.

 [TODO: Screenshot showing Wait for Human Review tool execution in agent log]